 Of course, not everyone is pleased about this new California program.
 Some don’t like the idea of what they see as a “California invasion” coming to their states.

 “We are sick and tired of these Californians coming here bringing all of their liberal values with them,” said Montana resident Jeth Smith of Kalispell.
 “They think they’re coming here to find cheap housing and whatever, but they’re driving the price of everything through the ceiling.
 And they drive like shit causing traffic jams.
 Just go back to where you came from.
 We don’t want you here.”

-According to Governor’s office, the program is considered a resounding success, and they plan on funding it for another 3 years.
+According to the Governor’s office, the program is considered a resounding success, and they plan on funding it for another three years.

-For more information on this valuable program, please contact the California Department of Relocation at 1-530-278-5046, M-F 9:30 – 4pm Pacific Time.
-Closed for lunch and on weekends.
+For more information on this valuable program, please contact the California Department of Relocation at 1-530-278-5046, M-F 9:30 – 4 pm Pacific Time.
+They are closed for lunch and on weekends.